MetalLB is a Kubernetes-aware solution that will monitor for services with

 You will likely want to change the IP addresses allocated to MetalLB to suit your environment.
 The IP addresses can be specified as a range, such as "192.168.1.88-192.168.1.89", or as a comma-separated list of pools in CIDR notation, such as "192.168.1.240/28, 10.0.0.0/28".

-Configuring the IP addresses can be done either at time of deployment via a bundle overlay, or later by changing the charm config via Juju.
+Configuring the IP addresses can be done at any time by changing the charm config via Juju.

 juju config metallb-controller iprange="192.168.1.240/28, 10.0.0.0/28"